bokkypoobah/StatusNetworkTokenAudit/audit/README.md

 * [x] There are no areas with potential overflow, underflow, division, division by zero and type conversion errors
 * There is a `transfer(...)` function to transfer the ethers to the multisig account within the `withdraw()` function
   * [x] This function can only be called by the multisig account
-* My comments on the code can be found in [ContributionWallet.md](ContributionWallet.md)
+* Further comments on the code can be found in [ContributionWallet.md](ContributionWallet.md)
 * Source [../contracts/ContributionWallet.sol](../contracts/ContributionWallet.sol) that includes the following file:
   * [../contracts/StatusContribution.sol](../contracts/StatusContribution.sol)